chrysante/vml/README.md

 There are factory functions for transform, view and projection matrices, color conversion functions and more.
 Read the (undocumented source) to find out more ;-)

+## Constexpr

+Most functions are declared `constexpr` and can thus be used at compile time (with for a few exceptions where the implementation does not allow it).